Shubh-Goyal-07/CSL7770_Assgn1/README.md

    The directory named `train_data` contains the embeddings (extracted features from spectrograms).

    The directory named `utils` contains the utility functions used in the code.

+   The `plots.ipynb` file contains the code to generate the plots for the report.

 2. **Download and extract the dataset**
    ```bash